My Forking Life

 Brunswick stew on a ladle above the pot it was cooked in.

-• Your stew will taste similar to the bbq sauce you choose to use.
-I like to use a homemade vinegar based bbq sauce but your favorite store brand will work too.
+• Your stew will taste similar to the BBQ sauce you choose to use.
+I prefer to use a homemade vinegar-based BBQ sauce, but any store brand will work just as well.

 • Stir the stew occasionally as it simmers so that it doesn't stick to the bottom of the pan.